A hand holding a pencil on a blank page, ready to write, with the tip of the pencil surrounded by pencil shavings.

 WSU health benefits will typically end on the last day of the month in which the separating employee’s appointment ends.
 Separating employees may be eligible to continue their coverage through COBRA.

-For more information, please visit Benefits Information for Separating Employees page.
+For more information, visit the Benefits Information for Separating Employees page.

 Unemployment Benefits